aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 It's important to note that while the PGVector similarity search retrieves documents with similar content, it may not provide answers to specific questions.
 To address this, we are going to use a Chat Language Model to build a Q&A bot that leverages the vector store for efficient querying and integrates natural language understanding to answer questions more effectively.

-Before building the Q&A bot using a ChatLLM and querying the vectorstore, a fake Wikipedia article is added to ensure that the bot is utilizing the vectorstore and not its own memory.
+Before building the Q&A bot using a ChatLLM and querying the vectorstore, a fake Wikipedia article is added to ensure that the bot is utilizing the vectorstore and not its memory of the training data.

 ## Adding a fake wikipedia article